Homemade Arroz con Pollo

 up close of arroz con pollo in a pot with peas and olives

-In creating this Arroz con Pollo recipe, I did NOT create a traditional recipe unique to any one country.
-Instead, I stuck to the basic ingredients and flavor profile then handpicked what I thought would create the best Arroz Con Pollo with maximum flavor and palate pleasure.
+• Non-traditional magic: In creating this recipe, I did NOT create a traditional recipe unique to any one country.ย Instead, I stuck to the essential ingredients and flavor profile and handpicked add-ins for the BEST version with maximum flavor and palate pleasure.

 side view of Mexican arroz con pollo garnished with cilantro

-• CHICKEN: you can use both chicken thighs and drumsticks or one or the other, see more details below on the best chicken to use.
+• CHICKEN: Use both chicken thighs and drumsticks or one or the other, see more details below on the best chicken to use.

-• RICE: I prefer basmati rice because it is less likely to get mushy (more below).
-Use only white basmati rice and not brown basmati rice or it will not cook in the same time as your chicken.
-You may substitute the basmati rice for long-grain white rice but NOT short, medium, arborio, or brown rice or else the ratios and timing will not be correct.
+• RICE:ย I prefer basmati rice because it is less likely to get mushy (more below). ย Use only white basmati rice and not brown basmati rice or it will not cook in the same time as your chicken.ย ย

-• GARLIC: add more or less garlic depending on your garlic love.
+• GARLIC:ย Add more or less depending on your garlic love.

-• CILANTRO: is added at the end for its fresh, fruity citrus punch.
+• CILANTRO: This is added at the end for its fresh, fruity citrus punch.ย

 top view of a piece of arroz con pollo made with chicken thighs